 *During the COVID-19 pandemic, Yale University and all of its facilities are closed.

 Explore prehistoric fossils at the Peabody Museum of Natural History *

 Looking for things to do in New Haven about dinosaur history?
 The Peabody Museum of Natural History at Yale University is a great place to spend your time.
 Founded in 1866, today, the museum has several world-renown collections.
 The most well-known is in The Great Hall of Dinosaurs.
 It features many skeletons, including a mounted Brontosaurus skeleton and The Age of Reptiles mural by artist Rudolph Zallinger.

 The museum offers tours of various exhibits included with your admission ticket on Saturdays and Sundays.

-New Haven Colleges and Universities
+Spend a day at the various New Haven Colleges and Universities

 Although Yale University is the most historical of the higher education institutes in New Haven, there are many other colleges in town.
 The University of New Haven, Albertus Magnus College, and Gateway Community College all call the city of New Haven home.